 (note that specialty training such as rotary wing rating may incur more service obligation but is not covered in the ROTC contract)

-Read Each Services’ ROTC Contract Here:
+Read the ROTC Contract for Yourself

 As stated at the beginning of the Army ROTC contract, entry into an ROTC program as a scholarship recipient is a serious commitment and must be made with the resolve to attain a commission.
 They warn that if there are any doubts about your ability and determination to fulfill the terms of the contract, then it should not be executed.

-Make sure you know what you are signing before you do so!
+Make sure you know what you are signing before you do so.

 You can read more about your chances of winning a ROTC scholarship here.